Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mischievous-apprentice.md

 When you reach 3rd level, you augment your martial prowess with the ability to cast spells.

 ## Cantrips
-You learn three cantrips of your choice from the [[rules:!mischievous apprentice spell list]].
+You learn three cantrips of your choice from the [[rules:mischievous apprentice spell list]].
 You learn another cantrip at 10th level.

+[:classes/rogue/mischievous-apprentice;header:]

 ## Spell Slots
 The [[mischievous apprentice spellcasting]] table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.